George Weah: Economic policy

+During his second year in office, Weah and his administration witnessed a deterioration in the economy, with inflation reaching 30%.
+This economic downturn, coupled with payment delays, triggered protests against which the police employed tear gas and water cannons.

+During his fourth State of the Nation address, President Weah presented a series of proposed economic policies and legislative reforms, aiming to address the worsening economic conditions.

+After Weah came to power, Liberia's unemployment rate increased from 3% in 2017 to 4.1%.
+The Liberian economy grew 1–5% in the first five years of his administration (2018–2022).

 Domestic policy

-On 29 January 2018, in his first annual message to the national legislature, he reduced his salary and other benefits by 25% with immediate effect.
-"With the assessment that I gave you earlier of the poor condition of our economy, I believe that it is appropriate that we should all make sacrifices in the interest of our country.
-According to Article 60 of the Constitution, the salaries of the President and the Vice President are established by the Legislature, and cannot be increased or reduced during the period for which they are elected.
+On 29 January 2018, in his first annual message to the national legislature, he reduced his salary and other benefits by 25% with immediate effect, stating, "With the assessment that I gave you earlier of the poor condition of our economy, I believe that it is appropriate that we should all make sacrifices in the interest of our country.
+According to Article 60 of the Constitution of Liberia, the salaries of the president and the vice president are established by the Legislature of Liberia and cannot be increased or reduced during the period for which they are elected.
 However, in view of the very rapidly deteriorating situation of the economy, I am informing you today, with immediate effect, that I will reduce my salary and benefits by 25% and give the proceeds back to the Consolidated Fund for allocation and appropriation as they see fit."

-On 29 January 2018, Weah announced he would seek constitutional changes to allow people of "non-Negro" descent to be citizens and allow foreigners to own land.
+On 29 January 2018, Weah announced he would seek constitutional changes to allow people of different ethnic descent to be citizens and allow foreigners to own land.
 He called the present situation "racist and inappropriate".

 On 12 September 2020, he declared a national emergency over sexual violence in the country, pledging to create a special prosecutor for rape, a national sex offender registry, and a national task force to tackle the issue.
 He further announced a 2 million dollar emergency fund, part of which was used to purchase DNA-testing equipment for forensic identification of perpetrators.
 However, as of March 2022, the DNA-testing equipment had yet to be made functional.
 As well, the special prosecutor had yet to be appointed, the sex offender registry had yet to be implemented, and specialized gender-based violence courts had only been implemented in three of the sixteen Liberian counties.

+Weah signed a drug bill into law which passed by the legislature after months.
+The law aimed to regulate, restrict, control, limit, or eradicate the illegal export and importation as well as the flagrant use, abuse, and proliferation of narcotics within the nation.

+Months before the 2023 election, he accepted the endorsement of the Bassa people for re-election.
+They did this because "he has the competence and passion to develop Liberia."

+Under his presidency Liberia has made improvements to education by constructing and renovating schools to make sure children have better education and environment.